 Audio Bass Adjusts the bass to the desired level.
 Treble Adjusts the treble to the desired level.
 Balance Adjusts the balance to the desired level.
 Balance adjusts the sound level between the left and right speakers.
 Fade Adjusts the fade to the desired level.
 Fade adjusts the sound level between the front and rear speakers.
-Speed Sens Vol. (Speed Sensitive Volume) Adjusts the Speed Sensitive Volume function, which increases the volume of the audio system as the speed of the vehicle increases.
-Choose a setting from 0 to 5.
+Speed Sensitive Vol. Adjusts the speed sensitive volume function, which increases the volume of the audio system as the speed of the vehicle increases.
 Set to "0" to disable the feature.
 The higher the setting, the more the volume increases in relation to vehicle speed.
-AUX Volume Level Choose a setting from "Low, Med or High" to control the boost of incoming auxiliary device volume.
+AUX Volume Level Controls the volume level of incoming sound when an auxiliary device is connected to the system.
+Avail- able options are Low (Quiet), Medium, and High (Loud).